 OVERVIEW: The FirstEnergy Foundation is the charitable arm of FirstEnergy, a U.S.-based “diversified energy company.”
-The foundation focuses on arts and culture, civic projects, and education through its support of community-driven programs.
+The foundation prioritizes arts and culture, civic projects, and education through its support of community-driven programs.

-IP TAKE: The FirstEnergy Foundation gives modest amounts to a long list of organizations, so while this funder won’t cover all of your needs, it will pay attention.
-If you’re operating in a community that receives FirstEnergy services (and it’s a healthy list), the FirstEnergy Foundation is an avid supporter of music organizations and programming in communities that receive FirstEnergy services.
+IP TAKE: The FirstEnergy Foundation gives modest amounts to a long list of organizations, so while this funder will not cover all funding needs, it will pay attention.
+The FirstEnergy Foundation is an avid supporter of music organizations and programming in communities that receive FirstEnergy services.

 PROFILE: The FirstEnergy Foundation is the philanthropic offshoot of FirstEnergy, a “diversified energy company” headquartered in Akron, OH.
-The foundation seeks to support and improve life in the communities in which it has offices and provides services, and does this by giving to civic and economic development, education initiatives, and arts and culture in the communities in which it has offices and provides services.
+The foundation seeks to contribute “to local nonprofit organizations” to “help strengthen the social and economic fabric of our communities.”
+It does this by giving to civic and economic development, education initiatives, and arts and culture in the communities in which it has offices and provides services.
 The foundation’s music programming support falls within its “vitality of our communities” category.

-But the focus of its arts and culture giving—and therefore its support of music—lies in that phrase “vitality of our communities.”
-Community is the watchword here.

 In terms of geography, the foundation’s main interests are the communities to which its corporate arm provides services.
-This includes substantial swaths Pennsylvania, West Virginia, Ohio and New Jersey, as well as portions of Maryland and Virginia.
-The foundation will also support music programming where it has additional business operations in Illinois and Michigan.
+This includes substantial swaths Pennsylvania, West Virginia, Ohio, and New Jersey, as well as portions of Maryland and Virginia.
+The foundation also supports music programming where it has additional business operations in Illinois and Michigan.

 The FirstEnergy Foundation supports these communities by funding nonprofit, community-driven programming.
-This foundation has no interest in national or international level programming, which is great news for locally operated music organizations.
+This foundation is uninterested in national or international level programming, which is great news for locally operated music organizations.

-Because it generally doesn’t give huge amounts, the FirstEnergy Foundation likes to know that you’ve created additional partnerships and have cultivated other funding resources to assure your music program’s financial health.
-The foundation asks you to discuss these partnerships and funding sources on your grant application.
+The foundation prefers grantseekers that have created additional partnerships and cultivated other funding resources to assure their music program’s financial health.
+The foundation asks applicants to discuss these partnerships and funding sources on the grant application.